wurstbroteater/JQuiz/readme.md

 JQuiz is a web platform where users can answer multiple-choice questions related to Java in a competitive manner.

+## Requirements

+- Python 3.10.12 or later

 ## Installation

-You might want to consider using a venv.
+You might want to consider using `venv`.

 ```shell
 pip install -r /path/to/requirements.txt
 python manage.py makemigrations quiz && python manage.py migrate